 By now the youngsters deep in play and a bit more relaxed by the intimidating intrusion of their morning play continue with child splay.
 Now let’s try and get a bit closer they seem more relaxed I switch on the game drive and slowly edge closer ant hills surely move and grow quicker.
 8 Meters away okay let’s sit tight and see their reaction, a few minutes go by.
 It would now seem they are more interested tangled legs, tails topple over one another.
 Clients are given the go take some pictures I’m not too sure how long they will stay.

 Then a stir, the two youngster’s pause listen intently cower down.
 The sound soft but growing from the East, they sniff and now that playtime is all over.

-A gentle grunt, and purr and the youngster’s obey the commands of their mother; this sighting dissolves once again into a silhouette.
+A gentle grunt, and purr and the youngsters obey the commands of their mother; this sighting dissolves once again into a silhouette.
 Jubilant and ecstatic clients we move on to more magnificent sightings.

 Guided by Stacey Venue: Hluhluwe Umfolozi Game Reserve

-Early next morning I met my clients with piping hot cups of Coffee in their hands we discussed where exactly we would travel too.
+Early the next morning I met my clients with piping hot cups of Coffee in their hands we discussed where exactly we would travel too.
 This their last day in the iSimangaliso Wetland Park I knew that the only animal left to see was the elusive Leopard that evaded them so far.
 Next stop was Heathrow they continued chuckling at the thought of freezing temperatures.

-Boarding the game drive we left in a hurry, let’s make use of the sunrise folks as the Leopard may just still be stalking for a easy treat.
+Boarding the game drive we left in a hurry, let’s make use of the sunrise folks as the Leopard may just still be stalking for an easy treat.
 We entered the Western Shores of iSimangaliso Wetland Park our concession area.
-After years of being in the bush no one Sunrise can match the other, the tranquillity and scurry of smaller animals to denser bush.
+After years of being in the bush, no one Sunrise can match the other, the tranquillity and scurry of smaller animals to the denser bush.
 We wasted no time in introductions to the reserve but moved hurriedly to that one particular area.
 White Rhino crossing our path, Giraffe’s looking as though they hadn’t had a great nights nap slow movements all around.
 African Fish Eagles calling a sound that one never forgets.
 So what of that Leopard sighting I here from the back, what do you think the chances are?

-At last we reach the area where I had seen a tail of a leopard the previous night.
+At last, we reach the area where I had seen a tail of a leopard the previous night.
 We slow down and I ask everyone to be as quiet as possible any loud noises will startle the Leopard if he’s here.
 We continue for another 30 minutes or so when my of clients asks for another cupper.
 Another quick cup of hot Coffee or Tea, South African rusks and we are back in the game drive vehicle.
 We head into a slight breeze good fortune may just be on our side.
 Its then that I spotted the same tail, switching of the motor immediately I raise my hand in the direction of the tail.
 A slight movement just enough for everyone to see, luckily no words exchanged for directions.

 My first sighting of a Leopard in the bush remains with me to this day one can only describe it as unreal.
-We sit quiet, no movement at all 10 mins, 20 mins its clear theirs a kill in the tree.
+We sit quietly, no movement at all 10 mins, 20 mins it’s clear theirs a kill in the tree.
 I finally hope that with the start-up of the game drive that I won’t give cause to him moving.
 We edge closer, trying not to show any intimidation or aggression.
-I kill the motor and turn around to see that not one of my clients have yet remembered to take out their cameras.
+I kill the motor and turn around to see that not one of my clients has yet remembered to take out their cameras.
 Such a captivating sighting.
 I finally manage to gesture to everyone in some odd sign language to take photographs.

 Guided by Trevor Venue: Western Shores iSimangaliso Wetland Park